raspberrypilearning/getting-started-with-the-twitter-api/en/step_8.md

     Make sure to specify the full path to the image correctly.

-- Upload your image to twitter and get the **media_id** which you will use when sending your tweet:
+- Upload your image to twitter and get the **media_id** which you will need to send your tweet:

     ```python
     response = twitter.upload_media(media=image)